bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ![raw-svg](http://imgur.com/z5qviZQ.png)

-If you have a copy of Adobe Illustrater you can actually view the different layers as they are named within the editor.
+If you have a copy of Adobe Illustrator you can actually view the different layers as they are named within the editor.
 This makes it easy to visualize what is what before you start targeting different sections in CSS.
 However, a good portion of the SVGs you download off the internet unfortunately will not be labeled.

 ![svg-adobe](http://imgur.com/JJRBQmO.jpg)

 Pictured above, opening a SVG image in Adobe Illustrator and viewing different layer names.

-### Targetting SVGs with CSS
+### Targeting SVGs with CSS

 Lets take a look at this SVG of a kiwi http://codepen.io/bluehabit/pen/vmBPLK.
 As you look through the HTML markup you will see different sections such as `path` and `ellipse` these represent different shape layers in the Adobe Illustrator document.
 Notice how the `path` has an `id` of `bird`, while the `ellipse` has an `id` of `shadow`.
 We can target these elements just like anything else with CSS and change their color.